XXXBold/PCSX2_MultiConfigTool/README.md

 If you occur any problems, or have ideas for improvments, let me know.

 I'll put a precompiled version for Windows @releases.
+If you want to compile it yourself, you need a C++11 Compiler and wxWidgets 3.0 dev files, tell me if you need more information.

 makefile(s) will be added